Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 difficulty developing a secure sense of who they are.
 -  **Narcissistic personality disorder**
-A personality disturbance characterized by an exaggerated sense of self- importance.
+A personality disturbance characterized by an exaggerated sense of self- importance.
 -  **Childhood Disorders**
 -  **Attention-deficit hyperactivity disorder (ADHD)** A disorder marked